j4n-r/FSWD_sc-admin/docs/team-eval/peer-review.md

 ## Jan Rueggeberg - review for Selin Günaydin

-I know learning programming is hard, and it's completely fine if it's not everyone's passion - I'm willing to write the application myself.
-I think I did everything I could to help you contribute to the project.
-Besides, it's not my responsibility to teach you the things we did in the class.
+I know learning programming is hard, and it's completely fine if it's not everyone's passion.
+I think I did everything I could to help you contribute to the project, like having a video call to introduce you to the project and giving you examplerary tasks.
+Besides that, it's not my responsibility to teach you the things we did in the class.
 I would have liked to have better communication about pain points and plans on your end.
 But since you had some personal issues, I can overlook that.